Sing to God: Promotion and release

-The album was released in the UK on 11 June 1996 by the band's long-running own label Alphabet Business Concern, alongside re-releases of all their previous albums.
+The album was released on 10 June 1996 by the band's own label Alphabet Business Concern.
 Originally a limited edition 2CD double album set, limited to 3,000 copies, Sing to God was subsequently re-released as two separate albums, Sing to God – Part One and Sing to God – Part Two.
 The band's website explained this, saying the album "was later split into two separate albums due to a mistake".
 "Bellyeye" was released as the album's first single several months ahead of the album on Org Records, the record-releasing wing of long-term Cardiacs' supporters Organ Magazine.
 It was one of the band's few releases on a label other than Alphabet Business Concern.
 Tim Smith said the single was "only a small release made by some friends who run a fanzine over here.
 Since we hadn't released anything for a couple of years they offered to put that out for us.
 That was a part of the new album that we were recording at the time anyway."
 A comment about not disturbing commercial sensibilities was slightly edited in the "Manhoo" single because "it was too long and when it's too long it won't be played on the radio."
 The part in question was "that middle bit where it goes off the wall a little bit, it comes off the rail and then lands back where it was in the first place.
 [The band] thought [they'd] just keep it on the rail.
 [Tim Smith] likes both versions."
 Two further singles were released from the album, "Manhoo" and "Odd Even", both released like the album on the band's own Alphabet Business Concern label.
 Additional singles for “Bell Clinks” and “Dirty Boy” were planned but never released.
 None of the singles charted.